 It’s a workout.

 As it turns out, the riding posture and maintenance of proper balance that you’ll practice in the Basic RiderCourse is, in fact, a low-impact workout.
 In order to keep yourself upright and in the correct riding position on the bike, you are using your core strength.
-Riding a motorcycle requires physical effort, and, while I am not saying that you’ll manicure a swole bodybuilder-type physique just from making the switch from four wheels to two, but, what I am saying is, you’ll definitely feel it after your first few days of practice.
+Riding a motorcycle requires physical effort, and, while I am not saying you’ll manicure a swole bodybuilder-type physique just from making the switch from four wheels to two, you’ll definitely feel it after your first few days of practice.

-Riding coaches are adamant about all beginner motorcycle riders enrolled in the course to eat a good meal before coming to class, and, of course, to STAY HYDRATED.
+Riding coaches are adamant that all beginner motorcycle riders enrolled in the course eat a good meal before coming to class, and, of course, that you STAY HYDRATED.
 I can’t support this advice enough.
 I underestimated the heat at first, and all I can say is that when it comes to things that will keep you safe out on the range, listen to the instructors when they tell you things like this.
 They are keeping your best interest in mind and they tend to also know what they’re talking about, after all.
-Plus, I can tell you that when it starts to warm up out there and you're smack in the middle of an exercise, that's not a good time to realize you should have taken advantage of that water break.
-Regret is never fun in circumstances like that.
+Plus, I can tell you that when it starts to warm up out there and you're smack in the middle of an exercise, it isn't a good time to realize you should have taken advantage of that water break.
+Regret is never fun in these circumstances.

-Also, if you are a person who tends to have an intolerance to heat, take extra steps to keep yourself safe, and make note of symptoms and signs of heat exhaustion.
-Heat stroke is serious business, and you don’t want to put yourself or other riders on the range at risk.
+Also, if you're a person who tends to have an intolerance to heat, take extra steps to keep yourself safe, and make note of symptoms and signs of heat exhaustion.
+Heat stroke is serious business, and you don’t want to put yourself, or other riders on the range, at risk.

 You end up making some pretty awesome friends.

 If you put me in a room with a bunch of strangers to take a class for a weekend, that is not exactly my idea of a fun time.
 I’ll say it.
-I’m not exactly the most extroverted person, so when I had to work with my classmates to complete exercises and lessons, I wasn’t jumping for joy at the thought of such a forced interaction.
+I’m not exactly the most extroverted person, so when I had to work with my classmates to complete exercises and lessons, I wasn’t jumping for joy at the thought of such forced interaction.
 It wasn’t just me, either.
-Most of the other folks in my class, at first, were keeping to themselves, avoiding eye contact, and begrudgingly conversing as if it was pulling teeth.
+Most of the other folks in my class, at first, were keeping to themselves, avoiding eye contact, and begrudgingly conversing with one another.